antoncecic/PHYS-449/README.md

 ## markerfinder.py

-- Determines the centers of lithographic alignment markers given an optical image
+- Determines the centers of lithographic alignment markers given an optical image.
+- This is meant to be imported into a Jupyter Notebook.

 ## OpticalAlignment.ipynb